CMS: Unified dress code email sent to families is fake

 “A fake letter is circulating in the community that states that our Board of Education voted to establish a unified dress code policy.
-This is not true.”
+This is not true,” CMS said.

 CMS representative Eddie Perez said the contents of the email are false and that there are no plans for a unified dress code.